CISSP-Study-Resources

 • Data protection methods include:

-• digital rights management (DRM): methods used in attempt to protect copyrighted materials
+• digital rights management (DRM): methods used in attempt to protect copyrighted materials; purpose is to prevent the unauthorized use, modification, and distirbution of copyrighted works

 • Cloud Access Security Brokers (CASBs): software placed logically between users and cloud-based resources ensuring that cloud resources have the same protections as resources within a network